Lord Richard Rosser (Chair)

 Westminster Insight’s half-day forum brings together key stakeholders from the transport industry, local councils, and policy, to discuss challenges and opportunities for the safe deployment of CAVs across the UK.
 The Cyber Security Centre (CSC) will touch on countering threats such as hacking and cybercrime.
 The Law Commission will review the regulatory framework, and insight will be given into how insurance companies are planning to transition into the CAVs environment.

 Our specially selected case study will be Scotland’s Project CAV Forth: the development of a high capacity autonomous bus pilot service across the Forth bridge.
+You will also gain insight into Addison Lee’s plans for implementation of self-driving car services across London’s streets.

 We will review how autonomous vehicles will co-exist with non-automated cars.
 We will look at strategic areas such as infrastructure and policy development, overcoming challenges in the process.
 We will also focus on social acceptance of CAVs in our society.
 Time will also be allocated to hear both the positives and negative sides of CAVs.